Tedfulk/teds-sveltekit-blog/README.md

-# SvelteKit Static Blog Template
+# SvelteKit Blog

-A lightweight and customizable template for blogs and portfolio websites, built with SvelteKit.
+A lightweight and customizable for blogs and portfolio websites, built with SvelteKit.

 ## Building & Running Locally